Logotipo de HL

 Passage of the New York Adult Survivors Act

-The New York Adult Survivors Act creates a one-year window for survivors of sexual violence to file lawsuits against their abusers.
-Victims of sexual abuse have only a limited amount of time to file legal action against their abuser before the statute of limitations runs out.
-The Adult Survivors Act grants survivors a one-year window to file legal claims, regardless of an expired statute of limitations.
+The New York Adult Survivors Act created a one-year window for survivors of sexual violence to file lawsuits against their abusers.
+Victims of sexual abuse had only a limited amount of time to file legal action against their abuser before the statute of limitations ran out.
+The Adult Survivors Act granted survivors a one-year window to file legal claims, regardless of an expired statute of limitations.

-The Adult Survivors Act and Dr. Robert Hadden Lawsuits
+The Adult Survivors Act and DR. Hadden Lawsuits

-If Hadden sexually assaulted you, but the statute of limitations previously time-barred you from pressing charges, the Adult Survivors Act offers an opportunity.
-You still have time to join the scores of women who have spoken out against Hadden’s egregious sexual misconduct and sexual assault against his patients.
+If Hadden sexually assaulted you, but the statute of limitations previously time-barred you from pressing charges, the Adult Survivors Act offered an opportunity.
+However, you may still have time to join the scores of women who have spoken out against Hadden’s egregious sexual misconduct and sexual assault against his patients.

 1990